LeeChaewon99/HW3_R/README.md

 * It is known that the best way to investigate causal relationship is to conduct **randomized experiments**.
 However, unlike in natural science, it is not easy to conduct randomized experiments in social science because of ethical and practical reasons.
 The fundamental dilemma of data analysis in social science is that we essentially want to make causal statements in the absence of randomized experiments.
 Many statistical tools we use are just **correlational**.
 * In the field of the philosophy of science, it is usually said that the goals of science is **explanation** and **prediction**:

 > <span style="color:gray"> “Historically, social scientists have sought out **explanations** of human and social phenomena that provide **interpretable causal mechanisms**, while often ignoring their **predictive accuracy**.
-We argue that the increasingly computational nature of social science is beginning to reverse this traditional bias against prediction.”
-(Hofman et al., 2017)</span>
+We argue that the increasingly computational nature of social science is beginning to reverse this traditional bias against prediction